 Now, X-RAID2 will automatically expand when as little as two of your disks have extra capacity, as you can see in this animation.
 Your data volume can keep growing every time you add a larger disk after that.
 X-RAID2 lets you do this without reformatting your disks and shuffling your data back and forth.
-The process occurs in the background, so access to the ReadyNAS NVX Business Edition is not interrupted.
+The process occurs in the background, so access to the ReadyNAS 2100 is not interrupted.

-Others may claim that they have "online" RAID expansion just like X-RAID2, but take a closer look and you'll see it's just not that simple.
-Unlike X-RAID2, not only will there be complex RAID migration steps, but they cannot recover from a power loss during the process.
-With X-

-RAID2, you can turn off the power as many times as you want during the expansion, and it'll continue where it left off.
+Others claim they have "online" RAID expansion just like X-RAID2, but take a closer look and you'll see it's just not that simple.
+Not only will there be complex RAID migration steps, but they cannot recover from a power loss during the process.
+With X-RAID2, you can turn off the power as many times as you want during the expansion, and it'll continue where it left off.